symfony/symfony-docs/components/serializer.rst

     The :class:`Symfony\\Component\\Serializer\\NameConverter\\CamelCaseToUnderscoreNameConverter`
     interface was introduced in Symfony 2.7.

-In many formats, it's common to use underscores to separate words (also know as snake_case).
+In many formats, it's common to use underscores to separate words (also known as snake_case).
 However, PSR-1 specifies that the preferred style for PHP properties and methods is CamelCase.

-Symfony provides a built-in Name Converter designed to translate between snake_case and CamelCased styles during serialization and deserialization processes::
+Symfony provides a built-in name converter designed to transform between snake_case and CamelCased styles during serialization and deserialization processes::